bob-crutchley/spring-petclinic/README.md

 # Spring Petclinic
-A combination of Vagrant and Shell scripts to provision a Centos 7 virtual machine and deploy the [spring-petclinic](https://github.com/spring-petclinic) Angular front-end and REST API
+A combination of Vagrant and Shell scripts to provision a Centos 7 virtual machine and deploy the [spring-petclinic](https://github.com/spring-petclinic) Angular front-end and REST API into Docker containers
 ## Setup Guide
 #### Requirements
 - [Git](https://git-scm.com/downloads)